 - Validation by the script: Depending on how good you are at coding, you can validate your data by writing a script.
 This could involve comparing your data structure and values against your defined rules to ensure that all the required information meets the set quality parameters.
 But this technique will depend on the size and complexity of the set of data you are verifying.
 Sometimes validating large and complex data by scripts can be time-consuming.

 - Validating by programs: There are many software applications that you could use to verify your data.
 Since these programs are developed to perform these kinds of tasks, validating data using this method is easy, quick, and very straightforward.
 Data validation programs are built to understand the file structures and rules you are working with, making the entire verification process a piece of cake.
 A good example of such programs includes FME data validation tools.

 Steps for data validation

-- Validate the format of data: Find out the overall health of your data and the amount of changes that need to be performed on the source data to match your quality requirements.
-Look for incomplete counts, null field values, incorrect formats, duplicate data, and anything else that may result to inaccurate outcomes.
+- Validate the format of data: Find out the overall health of your data and the number of changes that need to be performed on the source data to match your quality requirements.
+Look for incomplete counts, null field values, incorrect formats, duplicate data, and anything else that may result in inaccurate outcomes.